-Sandra Kellet, one of our patients here at Clatterbridge Private Clinic, tells us in her own words all about her cancer journey.
-Sandra, who is an Advanced Nurse Practitioner, came to Clatterbridge Private Clinic to receive Immunotherapy treatment for Mesothelioma, and now receives chemotherapy here at the clinic.
+Sandra Kellet, one of our patients at Clatterbridge Private Clinic, tells us in her own words all about her cancer journey.
+Sandra, an Advanced Nurse Practitioner, came to Clatterbridge Private Clinic to receive Immunotherapy treatment for Mesothelioma, and now receives chemotherapy here at the clinic.
 She said the care she has received at Clatterbridge Private Clinic has been outstanding, and that every member of the team is caring, compassionate, and professional.
 She feels that nothing is ever too much for them.
-This has been an incredibly challenging, emotional, and life-changing journey for Sandra, and we can’t thank her enough for opening up and talking so honestly about everything she has been through.
+This has been an incredibly challenging, emotional, and life-changing journey for Sandra.
+And we can’t thank her enough for opening up and talking so honestly about everything she has been through.

 On Good Friday 2015, I woke up feeling as though I was choking.
 I felt well in myself.
 I didn’t have a sore throat or fever, but I felt like I’d swallowed a golf ball.
 When I looked in the mirror, my right tonsil was indeed swollen.
 I’m an advanced Nurse Practitioner and knew that a unilateral tonsillar swelling wasn’t a good sign.

-As soon as my GP surgery opened following the Easter holidays, I booked an appointment and after seeing the Doctor was immediately advised I was being referred on a two-week wait to ENT at Aintree hospital.
-I was 57 years old and had spent the last 40 years as a nurse, rising up to Nurse Clinician after completing a full Master’s degree in Clinical Nursing and here I was for the first time in my life with no prior history of any serious illness on the other side of the fence.
+I booked an appointment as soon as my GP surgery opened following the Easter holidays.
+After seeing the Doctor, I was immediately advised I was being referred on a two-week wait to ENT at Aintree hospital.
+I was 57 years old and had spent the last 40 years as a nurse.
+Rising up to Nurse Clinician after completing a full Master’s degree in Clinical Nursing.
+Now here I was for the first time in my life, with no prior history of any serious illness, on the other side of the fence.

-The next few weeks were a whirlwind of hospital appointments for CT and MRI scans, blood tests, x-rays.
-I had a right tonsillectomy on the 15th of May, two days before my 58th birthday, and on the 2nd of June I was diagnosed with Non-Hodgkin’s Lymphoma.
-That in itself was a shock, but I knew it was a treatable cancer so reassuring my family, I knew I could beat this.
+The next few weeks were a whirlwind of hospital appointments for CT and MRI scans, blood tests and x-rays.
+I had a right tonsillectomy on the 15th of May, two days before my 58th birthday, and on the 2nd of June, I was diagnosed with Non-Hodgkin’s Lymphoma.
+That in itself was a shock, but I knew it was treatable cancer.
+So I reassured my family, I knew I could beat this.
 I was referred to Haematology at Whiston Hospital, Merseyside.
-Whilst awaiting this appointment I was advised that the CT scan that they’d taken of my chest had shown some irregularities in the right pleura and apex of my right lung.
+Whilst awaiting this appointment, I was advised that the CT scan that they’d taken of my chest had shown some irregularities in the right pleura and apex of my right lung.
 The scan had also shown a small mass in my liver.
-I was referred to a Chest Physician and an Hepatologist both at Aintree Hospital.
+I was referred to a Chest Physician and a Hepatologist, both at Aintree Hospital.

-Whilst awaiting these referrals I was seen by my Haematologist and commenced on six cycles of Rchop (combination chemotherapy) on the 4th August.
-I was apprehensive about the chemotherapy, particularly after being told all the possible side effects that it could cause, however, despite losing all my hair and developing some neuropathy in my hands and feet, I tolerated the chemo quite well.
+Whilst awaiting these referrals, I was seen by my Haematologist and commenced on six cycles of Rchop (combination chemotherapy) on the 4th of August.
+I was apprehensive about the chemotherapy, particularly after being told all the possible side effects that it could cause.
+However, despite losing all my hair and developing some neuropathy in my hands and feet, I tolerated the chemo quite well.

 I was seen by a Chest Physician at Aintree a week after commencing the chemotherapy.
-After reviewing my scans with me, she advised me that she didn’t think the lung irregularities she could she see were due to the Lymphoma but thought they were due to a second cancer.
-She didn’t elaborate on this, but said she would refer me for a PET scan and to see a Cardiac Thoracic Surgeon at Broadgreen Hospital, who she said would likely want to take pleural biopsies.
-At this stage I wasn’t unduly concerned as I had no respiratory symptoms and I’d never smoked, plus she was referring me for a second opinion, so I figured if there was something else going on, I’d deal with it when I knew what it was.
+After reviewing my scans with me, she advised me that she didn’t think the lung irregularities she could see were due to the Lymphoma.
+She thought they were due to a second cancer.
+She didn’t elaborate on this but said she would refer me for a PET scan and to see a Cardiac Thoracic Surgeon at Broadgreen Hospital, who she said would likely want to take pleural biopsies.
+At this stage, I wasn’t unduly concerned as I had no respiratory symptoms and I’d never smoked.
+Plus she was referring me for a second opinion, so I figured if there was something else going on, I’d deal with it when I knew what it was.